0day-ci/linux/Documentation/userspace-api/media/mediactl/request-api.rst

    For :ref:`memory-to-memory devices <mem2mem>` you can use requests only for output buffers, not for capture buffers.
 Attempting to add a capture buffer to a request will result in an ``EBADR`` error.

+If the buffer type supports only read-only requests, and the request contains configuration values such as controls, then ``EINVAL`` is returned since no configuration values are allowed when submitting a read-only request.

 If the request contains configurations for multiple entities, individual drivers may synchronize so the requested pipeline's topology is applied before the